msabramo/kallithea/docs/setup.rst

     The LDAP record attribute which represents the user's email address.

-If all data are entered correctly, and python-ldap_ is properly installed users should be granted access to RhodeCode with ldap accounts.
-At this time user information is copied from LDAP into the RhodeCode user database.
+If all data are entered correctly, and python-ldap_ is properly installed users should be granted access to Kallithea with ldap accounts.
+At this time user information is copied from LDAP into the Kallithea user database.
-This means that updates of an LDAP user object may not be reflected as a user update in RhodeCode.
+This means that updates of an LDAP user object may not be reflected as a user update in Kallithea.

-If You have problems with LDAP access and believe You entered correct information check out the RhodeCode logs, any error messages sent from LDAP will be saved there.
+If You have problems with LDAP access and believe You entered correct information check out the Kallithea logs, any error messages sent from LDAP will be saved there.

 Active Directory
 ''''''''''''''''

-RhodeCode can use Microsoft Active Directory for user authentication.
+Kallithea can use Microsoft Active Directory for user authentication.
 This is done through an LDAP or LDAPS connection to Active Directory.
 The following LDAP configuration settings are typical for using Active Directory ::